microlinkhq/browserless/README.md

 List of all available devices preconfigured with `deviceName`, `viewport` and `userAgent` settings.

 These devices are used for emulation purposes.
+It extends from [puppeteer.devices](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#puppeteerdevices).

 #### .getDevice(deviceName)